Vega Baja, Puerto Rico: Crime

-Drug trafficking has been an issue in Vega Baja for many years and in early 1990, $43 million dollars in cash was found buried in plastic barrels, thought to have been deposited by drug smugglers for later retrieval.
+Drug trafficking has been an issue in Vega Baja for many years and in early 1990, $43 million in cash was found buried in plastic barrels, thought to have been deposited by drug smugglers for later retrieval.
 The sudden wealth of a few Vega Baja residents attracted attention and prompted an investigation by FBI and local police.
 By May 1990, the FBI had traced $11 million and seized and confiscated property and goods purchased with the money thought to belong to drug lord Ramon Torres Gonzalez.